yfeng55/Express-Android/README.md

 3. Style the ActionBar ***

-4. Create a TrafficActivity to display traffic patterns at a particular gym
+4. Create a TrafficActivity to display traffic patterns at a particular gym ***
-	> draw a histogram representing traffic data
+	> draw a histogram representing traffic data ***

 5. Add Toast Message and sound effect when checked in ***

+DISPLAYING VISITS IN THE GRAPH

+	1. modify firebase schema to include Users, Gyms, and Visits

 ===============================================